 Today in Kenya, the majority continue to cook with dirty fuels - kerosene, charcoal, and firewood - which cause significant damage to health at a household level and the environment at large.
 In recent years, clean modern fuels, which significantly reduce these adverse health and environmental impacts, have become increasingly available and cost-competitive in Kenya.
 Liquified Petroleum Gas (LPG) penetration has increased rapidly over the past five years, especially in Nairobi.
-More recently, Bio-ethanol has emerged as a scalable cooking solution with comparable potential to meet the needs of lower income Kenyan households.
+More recently, Bio-ethanol has emerged as a scalable cooking solution with the potential to meet the needs of lower-income Kenyan households.
 While Bio-ethanol and LPG are both more available than before, there are awareness, affordability and accessibility barriers which need to be addressed to drive greater adoption.

-In our study, commissioned by the Climate and Development Knowledge Network, we assessed Bio-ethanol and LPG across economic, health, and environmental criteria to understand the impact potential of replacing traditional fuels.
+In our study, commissioned by the Climate and Development Knowledge Network, we assessed bio-ethanol and LPG across economic, health, and environmental criteria to understand the impact potential of replacing traditional fuels.
 The study provides an impact evidence base for Bio-ethanol and LPG, and then takes a deeper dive on policy recommendations to promote the adoption of Bio-ethanol (given lesser focus compared to LPG to date) as a cooking fuel in Kenya.

 Download full report here.